 GoRemit sign-up is a bit of a process—you can use the app to do it, but need to sign for key documents in the mail afterwards.
 Registering a beneficiary can take several weeks, and your transfer limit is pre-determined by GoRemit—it seems to be a case-by-case decision for each user.
 You might need to use a combination of the app and online banking to complete a remittance.

 Seven Bank offers a service in conjunction with Western Union.
 While you could just use Western Union without using Seven Bank, the integration with the bank account makes things a bit smoother.
 The fee you pay increases with the amount you send.

 How much does Seven Bank cost?

-The go-to for many people, Western Union is a reliable—if sometimes pricey—way of sending money from Japan.
-You can set up the transfer online (or will be able to soon, anyway) or via their app, or do it in person at one of their branches—there are almost 90 listed for Tokyo.
+The go-to for many people, Western Union is a reliable—if sometimes cumbersome—way of sending money from Japan.
+You can set up the transfer online or via their app, or do it in person at one of their branches—there are almost 90 listed for Tokyo.
 Western Union supports transfers to over 200 countries.